Inspiration and Hope

 ABRAHAM LINCOLN DIDN'T QUIT

 1816 His family was forced out of their home.
-He had to work to
+He had to

 "The path was worn and slippery.
 My foot slipped from under me, knocking the other out of the way, but I recovered and said to myself, "It's a slip and not a fall."